How to Become a Nurse’s Aide - Training and Career Guide

 Necessary Skills and Qualities

-NAs need to be in good physical shape to perform the lifting, stretching and bending required to care for patient’s physical needs.
+Nurses’ aides need to be in good physical shape to perform the lifting, stretching and bending required to care for patients’ physical needs.
 The ability to communicate with members of a multidisciplinary health team is essential, as NAs are very often the primary caregivers for patients.
 Dependability and punctuality are also important.
 Above all else, NAs must have a strong desire to help people.

 Opportunities for Advancement

-Most NAs are paid on an hourly basis and the latest information from the U.S. Department of Labor shows the 2010 median salary of NAs at approximately $9.50/hour.
-This is roughly equivalent to $24,000 a year.
-On the low end, NAs make about $17,000 a year and the highest 10% in the field make more than $34,000.
+Most NAs are paid on an hourly basis and the latest information from the U.S. Department of Labor shows the median salary of NAs at approximately $12.36/hour.
+This is roughly equivalent to $25,710 a year.
+On the low end, NAs make about $19,390 a year and the highest 10% in the field make more than $36,890.

-NAs are in demand especially in nursing facilities.
+Nurses’ aides are in demand especially in nursing facilities.
 In coming years there will be a greater number of older Americans than ever before; more of these facilities will be built and will require more NAs to staff them.
-This reality is reflected in the government’s projected job growth for NAs, which is faster than average for other occupations at 20% (projected until at least the year 2020).
+This reality is reflected in the BLS's projected job growth of 17% for NAs, which is a lot faster than average for other occupations (projected from 2014-2024).